 Many airlines still operate a very old fleet of smaller regional aircraft.
-In the case of Qantas, they have dozens of older Bomberdiers that are well over this authors age.
+In the case of Qantas, they have dozens of older Bombardiers that are well over this authors age.

 Delta, likewise, has a fleet of McDonnell Douglas (MD) aircraft that they use for short hop routes across America.
 However, in a recent financial quarter update, Delta is believed to be ramping up retirement of these aging aircraft.

 Delta currently has 79 MD-88s and 37 MD-90s.
 They are to be phased out and replaced by Airbus A321-200s and Boeing 737-900ERs.
 Delta still has 52 of the Airbus aircraft on order but has almost received all Boeing 737s.
 Some have speculated that Delta would have ordered the 737 MAX series after this was complete, but in light of the current situation, this is still unknown.

 But it seems that Delta can’t stand having them operate anymore (and for good reason, these aircraft have an average age of 22 years for the MD-90 and 28 years for the 88s) and is planning to retire up to 40 88s this year!

 .@Delta says it will accelerate its MD90 fleet retirement plan.

 40 MD88s will be retired this year.